 Jim and Mary Beth are intervenors in the California Public Utilities Commission proceedings, advocating for a community wide “opt out” for the more than 56 cities and counties that oppose the forced installation of wireless utility meters.
 Since the stolen election of 2004, they’ve been part of the national movement to expose election fraud - by electronic voting, gerry mandering, blocking easy voter registration, the modern "Jim Crow" ID laws, etc.

 EON 3 also remains active with the state wide Nuclear Free California Movement, focused now on closing Diablo Canyon nuclear power plant in San Luis Obispo and dealing with the radioactive waste at shut down San Onofre Nuclear Station in San Clemente.
 As members of the Fukushima Fallout Awareness Network they filed a petition to the FDA advocating food monitoring for radiation contamination in food and supplements and are members of the Fukushima Response Network Bay Area forming networks of cooperation with Japanese activists and spreading the new mantra about radioactivity: Learn, Measure, Avoid.

-MORGAN PETERSON - SHUTDOWN Assistant Editor - also contributes her videography, design and interviewing skills to the production.
+Producer/Editor MORGAN PETERSON (lft.) - also contributes her videography, design and interviewing skills.

 SHUTDOWN: The California-Fukushima Connection is a forthcoming documentary production of EON - the Ecological Options Network